 Grouping related files

-can be used group the digital files comprising the content of a METS object either into a flat arrangement.
-In the case where the content files are images of different formats and resolutions, for example, one could group the image content files by format and create a separate <fileGrp>
+elements can be used to group the digital files comprising the content of a METS object, either into a flat arrangement or by type.
+In cases where the content files are images of different formats and resolutions, for example, one could group the image content files by format and create a separate <fileGrp>

 - one